NikolaGavric94/laravel-square/README.md

   ...
 }
 ```
-You also need to define couple of environment variables
+You also need to define a couple of environment variables
 ```.env
 // .env file
 SQUARE_ORDER_NAMESPACE=<ORDER_NAMESPACE>
 SQUARE_ORDER_IDENTIFIER=<ORDER_IDENTIFIER>
 SQUARE_PAYMENT_IDENTIFIER=<ORDER_SQUARE_ID_COLUMN>
 ```
-**Important:** `SQUARE_PAYMENT_IDENTIFIER` represents name of the column where we will keep unique ID that Square generates once it saves an Order.
-This means that you will need to add new column to your Orders table which will hold that value.
+**Important:** `SQUARE_PAYMENT_IDENTIFIER` represents the name of the column where we will keep the unique ID that Square generates once it saves an Order.
+This means that you will need to add a new column to your Orders table which will hold that value.

 ## Examples